influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/_index.md

 {{% note %}}
 #### Docker users

-We have implemented as separate upgrade process to ensure a smooth transition from InfluxDB 1.x to InfluxDB 2.0 on Docker.
-See the "Upgrading from InfluxDB 1.x" section in the [DockerHub docs](https://hub.docker.com/_/influxdb) for instructions and examples.
+To upgrade from InfluxDB 1.x to InfluxDB 2.0 on Docker, see  "Upgrading from InfluxDB 1.x" in the [Docker Hub documentation](https://hub.docker.com/_/influxdb) for instructions and examples.
 {{% /note %}}

 Specifically, the upgrade process does the following: